samuzora/samuzora/README.md

 ---

 Konnichiwassup!
-I'm mostly into CTFs and Python development.
+I'm mostly into CTFs and Python development, currently learning Go and ReactJS.
 In my free time, I attempt to work on my many unfinished projects (but end up over-configuring my init.vim instead).

 ## :triangular_flag_on_post: CTFs :triangular_flag_on_post: